MattZ-2051/infinite-ui-v2-legacy/README.md

 ### Production build

-To build the project for production, run `pnpm build`.
+To build a specific project for production, run `pnpm build my-project`.

 > You can preview the built app with `pnpm preview`.